joelklabo/XcodeBuildMCP/README.md

 ### Prerequisites

-- Xcode command-line tools
+- macOS 14.5 or later
-- Node.js (v16 or later)
+- Xcode 16.x or later
-- npm
+- mise

-> [!NOTE]
-> If you are using mise, you can skip the Node.js and npm installation steps.

-### One-line setup with mise x
+### One-line setup with mise

 To install mise:
 ```bash